IreneSnitko/StringAlgorithms_Maven_JUnit/README.md

 `OnlyNumbersAndSpaces`----> everything except the numbers and spaces

 `OnlyNumbersInString`-----> everything except the numbers

+`StringBetweenLetters`----> the string betweenthe first and last given letter

 `StringToArrayNumbers`----> an array of numbers less than 10